magento/merchdocs/src/payment-services/index.md

 ## Features

 {:.bs-callout-info}
-Some of the features mentioned here may not yet be available for the Early Adopter Program (EAP).
+Some of the features mentioned here may not yet be available for the GA (General Availability) release.

 Payment Services is your one-stop-shop for online checkout (from settlement and refunds to getting paid).
 We provide powerful tools to give you the insight and control you need to create the best experience for your buyers.